-At Unity Bank Plc, we are committed to the fight against Money Laundering, Terrorism Financing/ Proliferation Financing, all form of financial crimes and proliferation of weapons of mass destruction.
-All Staff are trained to ensure strict adherence to the framework.
-The framework clearly sets out the Bank approach to the identification, mitigation and management of the AML/CFT/ CPF risks that can be reasonably anticipated.
-The Bank adopts risk-based approach to mitigate against AML/CFT/CPF risks.
+At Unity Bank Plc, we are committed to the fight against Money Laundering, Financing of Terrorism, Proliferation Financing of weapon of mass destruction and all form of financial crimes.
+All Staff are trained and required to ensure strict adherence to the Bank's Policies and Procedures that ensure compliance to extant laws and regulations.
+The Framework clearly sets out the Bank approach to the identification, mitigation and management of the ML/FT/PF risks that can be reasonably anticipated.
+The Bank adopts riskbased approach in the treatment of the identified ML/FT/PF risks.

-The framework ensures the Bank is in compliance with relevant local laws and regulations in line with best practices and standards as required in the following regulations and laws:
+The framework ensures the Bank complies with the relevant laws and regulations as stated below in line with best practices and standards; Banks and Other Financial Institutions Act 2020 (BOFIA) as amended

-- The Financial Task Force (FATF), 40 Recommendations; - Inter-Governmental Action Group against Money Laundering in West Africa (GIABA) - The Central Bank of Nigeria (CBN) AML/CFT Regulations 2013; - Money Laundering (Prevention and Prohibition) Act 2022, - Terrorism (Prevention and Prohibition) Act 2022, - Proceeds of Crime (Recovery and Management Act 2022, - Corrupt Practices and Other Related Offences Act 2004; - The CBN Circulars and guidelines; - The Nigerian Financial Intelligence Unit (NFIU) Guidelines.
+- The Financial Task Force (FATF), 40 Recommendations - Inter-Governmental Action Group against Money Laundering in West Africa (GIABA) - The Central Bank of Nigeria (CBN) AML/CFT/CPF Regulations, 2022 - Money Laundering (Prevention and Prohibition) Act 2022 - Terrorism (Prevention and Prohibition) Act 2022 - Proceeds of Crime (Recovery and Management) Act 2022